I learned something recently while working with a very smart, very mobile, technology executive.

-- I received an email recently with the signature, "Sent from my blackberry please excuse any typos."
-Even without the ironic capitalization, comma, and missing word errors, this feels careless.
+I received an email recently with the signature, "Sent from my android please excuse any typos."
+Even without the ironic capitalization, comma, and sentence errors, this feels careless.
 Mentioning the mobile device is enough.
 Don't highlight that you'll likely make typos.

-Omit any sentimental statements: Please consider the environment before printing this email, or Today's the day to soar, or any other inspirational statements.
+Omit any sentimental statements: Please consider the environment before printing this email, Today's the day to soar, or any other inspirational comments.

 Remember, a mobile signature should enhance information flow.
 If particular information in your mobile signature helps information flow, include it.
 If information is irrelevant, omit it.
 As always, think about what works best for your reader.

-To learn all aspects of business email, consider our email course.
+To learn all aspects of business email, consider enrolling in our self-paced online email course.

 Mary Cullen Originally published May 9, 2021, updated September 26, 2023